stackhpc/ansible-slurm-appliance/environments/README.md

 ### common

 Shared configuration for all environments.
-This is not intended to be used as a standalone environment, hence the README does *not* detail how to provision the infrastructure.
+This is not intended to be used as a standalone environment, hence the readme does _not_ detail how to provision the infrastructure.

 ### skeleton

-Skeleton directory that is used as a template to create a new environemnt.
+Skeleton directory that is used as a template to create a new environment.

 ## Defining an environment